Codimension-one foliations on adjoint varieties: Foliations on algebraic varieties

 \subsubsection{Rationally connected quotients}

 We now introduce a concept from the theory of rational curves that will help analyze the behavior of a foliation on a smooth projective uniruled variety $X$ with respect to families of rational curves on $X$; see, for instance, Lemma \ref{L:ratconneted} and Proposition \ref{P:deg-maior-que-0}.

-Let $H$ be a family of rational curves on $X$.
-Let $\overline{H}$ denote the closure of the image of $H$ in $\operatorname{Chow}(X)$.
+Let $H$ be a family of rational curves on $X$, and let $\overline{H}$ denote the closure of the image of $H$ in $\operatorname{Chow}(X)$.
 We define an equivalence relation on $X$ as follows.
-Two points $x, y \in X$ are said to be \emph{$H $-equivalent} if a chain of 1-cycles from $\overline{H}$ can connect them.
-By \cite[IV 4.16]{kollar:rational-on-algebraic}, there exists a proper, surjective, equidimensional morphism $ \pi_0\colon X_0 \longrightarrow T_0 $ from a dense open subset $X_0 \subset X$ onto a normal variety $T_0$, whose fibers are $H$-equivalence classes.
+Two points $x, y \in X$ are said to be \emph{$H$-equivalent} if there exists a chain of $1$-cycles from $\overline{H}$ connecting them.
+By \cite[IV, 4.16]{kollar:rational-on-algebraic}, there exists a proper, surjective, equidimensional morphism

+from a dense open subset $X_0 \subset X$ onto a normal variety $T_0$, whose fibers are precisely the $H$-equivalence classes.
 We call this map the \emph{$H$-rationally connected quotient of $X$}.
 When $T_0$ is a point, we say that $X$ is \emph{$H$-rationally connected}.

-Note that if \( X \) has Picard number one and $H$ is a dominating family of rational curves, then $X$ is \( H\)-rationally connected.
+\begin{remark} Note that if $X$ has Picard number one and $H$ is a dominating family of rational curves, then $X$ is $H$-rationally connected.
+Indeed, let